 Certain times of the year SNIP Clinic holds Feral Fridays!
 Our licensed DVM performs feral cat surgeries for $8 on Fridays.
-Feral Fridays are limited to funding available and weather.
-SNIP Clinic elects to do feral surgeries when the weather is not too hot or too cold outside, for the safety of the cat.
+Feral Days are limited to funding available.

 Please check back for additional Feral Friday dates.

 If the feral cat arrives in a live humane trap, on time, this fee includes: a visual licensed DVM exam, sedated physical exam, spay or neuter surgery under anesthesia, Rabies Vaccine, ear tipping and 24 hour pain medication.

 You may elect additional services per feral cat on the morning of your appointment.
 We offer: FVRCP (Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia) $15, FeLV (Feline Leukemia Virus) $20, FeLV/FIV Test $20, Revolution (Treatment for ear mites, fleas, hookworms, roundworms and heartworms) $20, and possible additional treatments as available and as necessary.

 Appointments must be made as there are limited spots available

 Please email the clinic at email@example.com to schedule your appointment(s).

 Feral cats must be in a live humane trap to qualify